 There are a handful of good browsers to choose from but the question is which one is the best.
-Here, I will mention about two such specific browsers which despite being lightweight have some unique features.
-Below, we’ll list the a couple of best lightweight web browsers for Android devices that give you good browsing experience and require comparatively fewer hardware resources.
+Here, I will mention two such specific browsers which despite being lightweight have some unique features.
+Below, we’ll list some of the best lightweight Android browsers that give you a good browsing experience and require low RAM and comparatively fewer hardware resources.

 Google Chrome, Firefox, and Opera are all undoubtedly the greatest and most popular web browsers.
 The problem is not every device can run it.
 Most of you will agree that on mid-range or low-range smartphones the browsing experience of these browsers may get laggy or frustrating.
 So, this is why we decided to write this post.
 For those who out there with low-ranged smartphones, don’t worry we will save you.

 Lightweight specifically means here that the browser experience will be lag-free and will include all the features that a high-end browser like Chrome possesses.
 Such a browser is Dolphin.
 It has all great features combined into a small package which is light for any device to lift.
 Going into geekier stuff the browser has Ad Block, Flash Player (games and videos) and cloud sync features.

 Cloud Sync Feature

 The main reason to select this browser is the cloud sync feature.
 The cloud sync feature not only allows you to upload your browser data to your cloud storage but also it allows you to sync your browser history and important stuff like credentials with your Chrome browser.
 This means if you have a PC and you want to open a site that you just opened on your phone then you can do it.
 Yes, this would require signing in, in both the Android device and PC with the Google Account.
 How many browsers do you remember that provides this feature?
 Well, I can’t remember a single one right now.

 Talking about the flash player it is good but could have been better.
 However, some tweaks are required to enable the flash player in the browser.
 Don’t worry screenshots to enable the feature are provided.